Chain Link fences are pretty easy and cheap to repair. You can DIY or get a pro to do the job. Both are fairly cheap options.

 High end - $1,000

-At the high end of the cost scale, you can count on cleaning and removing the rust, replacement of 4 fence posts, top rail replacement, and straightening out a leaning fence.
+At the high cost scale, you can count on cleaning and removing the rust, replacing 4 fence posts, top rail replacement, and straightening out a leaning fence.

 National average cost - $450